software-testing-bootcamp/S2E2-process-automation-RPA-with-jenkins-and-test-automation-tools/README.md

 ![image](https://user-images.githubusercontent.com/89974862/156874888-abafd451-e26f-4543-bc7e-28c77f4ce507.png)

-We will get the cryptocurrency prices from makets and will write tema until the whole operation has been failed.
-If the operation has been failed Java code or Jmeter will send Email and Discord notifications, after that process will be stopped until we check it manually to be sure that's working again.
+We will get the cryptocurrency prices from markets and will write to MySQL DB until the whole operation has been failed.
+If the operation has been failed Java code or Jmeter will send Email and Discord notifications after that process will be stopped until we check it manually to be sure that's working again.
 The following picture describes the whole process automation

 ![image](https://user-images.githubusercontent.com/89974862/156874676-193ab354-22b3-42ea-a5da-8a4e9786fbb6.png)